-So let’s find out about the numerous virtual water cooler tools and activities that you and your coworkers can enjoy as a group.
+So let’s find out about the numerous virtual water cooler tools, water cooler games and activities that you and your coworkers can enjoy as a group.

 1 What are Virtual Water Cooler Tools?

-Simply put, softwares that supports online water cooler activities are called virtual water cooler tools.
+Simply put, software that supports online water cooler activities are called virtual water cooler tools.

 A water cooler refers to all casual interactions and talks employees have in between tasks.
 Traditionally, these talks are done beside the coffee-maker or the office canteen.
-But with employees staying at their homes, these meetups have been transformed digitally.
+But with employees staying at their homes, these meetups have been transformed into a virtual water cooler scenario.
 As a result, tools such as Slack, Trello, Zoom, etc., have become the go-to for such water cooler activities.